Abhisheklearn12/Stack_VM_In_C/README.md

 # Stack-based VM in C

-A clean, minimal, and modular stack-based virtual machine written in C — inspired by the Java Virtual Machine (JVM).
+A clean, minimal, and modular stack-based virtual machine written in C, inspired by the Java Virtual Machine (JVM).
 This project is built **purely for learning purposes**, to deeply understand virtual machines from the ground up.

 ---